What is Etoro?

 Etoro Inactivity Fee

 After 12 months with no login activity, a $10 monthly inactivity fee will be charged on any remaining available balance.
+So just make sure you login once a year if you are not trading.

 You can see our comparison of Etoro’s fees with other online brokers here.